ethereum/web3.py/docs/web3.shh.rst

 .. py:method:: Shh.newSymKey(self)

-    * Delegates to ``shh_newSymKey`` RPC method.
-Generates a random symmetric key and stores it under id, which is then returned.
+    * Generates a random symmetric key and stores it under id, which is then returned.
 Will be used in the future for session key exchange

     * Returns the new key pair's identity